jmfr236/uky-history-ownership/README.md

 I want to design a map that explores historic parcel ownership/purchases of the University of Kentucky on the Lexington main campus.
 Important to identify when the University of Kentucky purchased specific parcels on main campus, from who (person, organization, etc.), and the original size.

 ## II.
 Methodology
 This project compiles multiple data sources to develop a unique data set that combines modern parcels data and historic UK property acquisitions.
 UK basemap features were provided from **[UK ITS Information Services - Geospatial](https://www.uky.edu/gissupport/sites/www.uky.edu.gissupport/files/Campus_Feature_Descriptions_0.pdf )**.
 Historic UK parcel data was provided by UK Facilities Management & UK ITS Information Services - Facilities Library.
 Modern Fayette County Parcel Data was sourced from **[Lexington Fayette Urban County Government (LFUCG)](https://data-lfucg.hub.arcgis.com/datasets/e4a525d8772741468205e82fc173db22_0/about)**.
+Points of Interest are based on selected historic photos of UK campus from UK Libraries **[Explore UKY](https://exploreuk.uky.edu/)**.

 ### A. Data & Processing
 **UK Ownership Boundary**